Rob Ambrose: Collegiate career

 As a player at Towson, Ambrose started his career as a quarterback but moved to wide receiver as a sophomore.
 In 1990, he caught four passes for 20 yards.
 As a junior, he had four catches for 35 yards.
 Three of those receptions were touchdown passes from Dan Crowley.
-He caught an 11-yard TD pass at James Madison, a seven-yard TD toss at Liberty and a 14-yard TD pass against Hofstra.
+He caught an 11-yard TD pass at James Madison, a seven-yard TD toss at Liberty, and a 14-yard TD pass against Hofstra.
 An injury to his hip and pelvis in the spring prior to his senior year would force Ambrose to the sidelines.

 Coaching career

 As a Towson assistant

 In the nine years Ambrose spent as a Towson Tiger assistant, the team went 54–36 with only two losing seasons.
-Ambrose started as a student-assistant before being promoted to wide receivers coach in 1993, offensive coordinator in 1997, and then to associate head coach in 2000.
+Ambrose started as a student assistant before being promoted to wide receivers coach in 1993, offensive coordinator in 1997, and then to associate head coach in 2000.

-He coached four All-Americans in running back Tony Vinson, quarterback Dan Crowley, and wide receivers Mark Orlando and Jamal White.
+He coached four All-Americans: running back Tony Vinson, quarterback Dan Crowley, and wide receivers Mark Orlando and Jamal White.
 Vinson led the nation in rushing yards (2,016), all-purpose yards (2,073), and points scored (138) in 1993.
 Vinson went on to be a fifth-round draft pick of the San Diego Chargers.

 In 1999, Towson led the nation in passing yardage, averaging 381.2 passing yards per game.